-In celebration of the 2022 Lunar New Year (the Year of the Tiger), the MSU Museum is featuring its collection of traditional Chinese bamboo basketry.
+In celebration of the 2023 Lunar New Year (the Year of the Rabbit), the MSU Museum is featuring its collection of traditional Chinese bamboo basketry.

 Southwest China, which borders Vietnam to the South, is known for its striking physical beauty, and the region’s mountainous karst formations have been a UNESCO world heritage site since 2007.
 Southwest China is also home to the country’s largest population of China’s more than 50 ethnic minorities, each with distinct cultural traditions.
 Intangible culture—such as the transmission of folklore and knowledge like storytelling and artistry—are integral to the continuation of culture and traditional heritage.
 It is the preservation and celebration of these transmissible and inheritable cultural traditions that has spurred a more than decade-long continued partnership between American and Chinese folklorists funded by a series of major grants from the Henry Luce Foundation.